pbishnupuri/wuxc/WUXC_LOGARUN.md

 Not really necessary but it is nice to have something that would help us track what needs to be done/things that people could work on.
 We use PivotalTracker at work, but we would have to pay if we all want to hop on there (plus it can be a little overwhelming for something that is less serious).
 GitHub projects is pretty well integrated and would allow us to tie commits/pull requests to specific issues.
 That's definitely my choice, or at least what I think would fit this project in its current state.

-PivotalTracker allows for 3 free users.
+Prat: PivotalTracker allows for 3 free users.
 Azure's Agile management tool allows for 5 free.
 Jira sucks.

 Nate: lol im worthless on here. but wanna try and help.